The History of Garaga

 Attuned to emerging trends, Garaga also has crafted a brand new color – Iron Ore Walnut – a magnificent shade combining the richness of walnut grain with a deep iron gray.
 Iron Ore Walnut color is first available for the Standard+, which offers 15 different panel designs, from traditional to carriage-house or modern style.
 Iron Ore Walnut is also available in the Townships Collection.

 Finally, Garaga expanded the California full‑view garage door series by adding many new frame colors and many new types of glass.

-- Garaga remains a family business lead by the Gendreau family.
+- Garaga is still a family business managed by the Gendreau family.

-- The 345 employees at Garaga and Mid‑America are dedicated to producing the best products on the market.
+- Over 1200 employees dedicated to manufacturing the best products on the market.